kibs-tech/kibs-tech.github.io/theitlady.md

 ---
 permalink: /individual
 head-title: Computer Services for Individuals, Sole Traders and Small Start Ups
-head-desc: Personal IT support and tuition
+head-desc: Providing computing, IT support and tuition
 ---

 # Computer Services for Individuals, Sole Traders and Small Start Ups